At a Glance

 ✨Tip Number 1

-Familiarise yourself with medical terminology, especially related to Maxillofacial Surgery and other specialties mentioned.
+Familiarise yourself with medical terminology, especially related to Maxillofacial Surgery and other specialties mentioned in the job description.
 This will not only help you understand the context of the audio you’ll be typing but also demonstrate your commitment to the role.

 ✨Tip Number 2

 Practice your audio typing skills using various medical dictations available online.
-The more comfortable you are with different accents and terminologies, the better prepared you'll be for the job.
+The more comfortable you are with different accents and terminologies, the better prepared you'll be for the tasks at hand.

 ✨Tip Number 3

-Reach out to current or former employees in similar roles through professional networking sites.
-They can provide insights into the day-to-day responsibilities and tips on how to excel in the position.
+Reach out to current or former employees in similar roles through professional networking sites like LinkedIn.
+They can provide insights into the team dynamics and expectations, which can be invaluable during interviews.

 ✨Tip Number 4